george-hall-ucl/portable-cellxgene/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+## Licenses of other software

+Portable-CELLxGENE contains many other pieces of software.
+The licensing information of these constituents can be found at the bottom of the main page of the dataset browser.